ECONOMIC AND LABOR SOCIOLOGY

 Details regarding attendance will be provided at the beginning of the course.

 Only attending students will be allowed to take the intermediate tests and assessments.
-Attendance is not mandatory, but participation in classes is strongly recommended.

 Detailed Course Content